 Within Australia, text message gateways will either directly route to the major providers such as Optus, Telstra, Vodafone or aggregators.
 This will impact the speed and prices of text messages sent.

-- Identify – All text messages need to identify what business they came from
+Identify – All text messages need to identify what business they came from.

-- Unsubscribe – There needs to be functionality to unsubscribe from future business SMS correspondence (2 way SMS).
+Unsubscribe – There needs to be functionality to unsubscribe from future business SMS correspondence (2-way SMS).
 A company needs to ensure any such request is processed within five days.

 Research has shown that short text messages perform the best.
-While 160 characters can exist within a text message, short and sharp messages that don’t require scrolling receive the optimal open rates and engagement.
+While 160 characters can exist within a text message, short and sharp messages that don’t require scrolling receive optimal open rates and engagement.
 Try to only provide a single message, whether a greeting, reminder, offer or referral.

 Make sure you have a legitimate reason to send SMS messages – Ensure every message passes on useful information, acts as a reminder or clarifies an arrangement.
-As long as it has a legitimate use to an individual they will be happy to receive more text messages in the future.
+As long as it has a legitimate use for an individual they will be happy to receive more text messages in the future.

 API integration is so popular because: